The Cabin Chiang Mai: History

 In 2011, The Cabin experienced an influx of clients from West Australia.
-This increase has made Australians the largest segment of the center's international clientele.
+This increase made Australians the largest segment of the centre's international clientele.

-In 2012, the center began expansion on the site to add 16 more beds.
+In 2012, the centre began expansion on the site to add 16 more beds.
 In 2013, The Cabin treated 44 patients from Singapore.

 In October 2014, News.com.au featured a profile on The Cabin and a visit to the facility.
 The Cabin announced The Cabin Hong Kong, the first outpatient addiction treatment facility in Asia, in November 2014.
 In July 2015, The Cabin Chiang Mai announced an outpatient facility in Sydney, Australia called The Cabin Sydney.
-That same month, the organization opened the outpatient facility The Cabin Bangkok in Thailand.
+That same month, the organization opened the outpatient facility The Cabin Bangkok.
 By the third quarter of 2015, The Cabin Chiang Mai had also opened The Cabin Singapore, an outpatient rehab clinic in Singapore.
-In 2016, The Cabin Chiang Mai opened The Cabin Dhaka, an outpatient treatment center for substance and process addictions in Bangladesh.
+In 2016, The Cabin Chiang Mai opened The Cabin Dhaka, an outpatient treatment centre for substance and process addictions in Bangladesh.
 This closed soon after due to operational issues and safety concerns.
 The Cabin Chiang Mai also once operated the Cabin Melbourne.
 However this facility ultimately closed and is not under current operation.

 The Cabin Chiang Mai is an affiliate of The Cabin Addiction Services Group, along with The Cabin Hong Kong and The Cabin Sydney.
 The Cabin Addiction Services Group, in collaboration with The Cabin Chiang Mai, opened an inpatient addiction treatment programme called The Edge in July 2016.
 Designed to help young men, the program focuses on psychotherapy combined with intense physical activity.
 The Cabin Chiang Mai completed construction on a purpose-built rehab center in 2017, which includes an onsite hospital with 24 hour medical staff.
 In October 2017, The Cabin Group opened Resort 12, the first exclusive LGBT addiction treatment centre outside of The United States.

 Following the closure of the inpatient facility in 2020 and 2021 due to the travel restrictions imposed by COVID-19, The Cabin brand was acquired by new investors and management in 2022.
 A new 30-bed residential site was opened in Chiang Mai along the Ping River.
-The Cabin also added an outpatient center in London, England in 2022.
-The current outpatient centers are in London, Hong Kong, Singapore and Sydney and can offer outpatient services online or in-person.
+The Cabin also added an outpatient centre in London, England in 2022.
+The current outpatient centres are in London, Hong Kong, Singapore and Sydney and offer outpatient services, online or in-person.

 Treatment methods

-The Cabin uses both modern and holistic rehabilitation methods, for both chemical (drugs and alcohol) and process (sex, gambling, and gaming) addictions.
+The Cabin uses both modern and holistic rehabilitation methods, for both chemical (drugs and alcohol) and process (sex, gambling and gaming) addictions.
 It also treats co-occurring mental health disorders, including Post Traumatic Stress Disorder (PTSD).
-The center claims a non-religious approach combining the AA 12-step method, cognitive behavioral therapy, and physical exercise tailored to patients’ needs.
+The centre claims a non-religious approach combining the AA 12-step method, cognitive behavioral therapy and physical exercise tailored to patients’ needs.
 In addition, the program facilitates the three circles method by using abstinence and routine as tools in rehabilitation.
-Weekly activities such as expressive therapy, fishing, rafting, rock climbing and elephant trekking are included as part of the recovery process.
+Weekly activities such as expressive therapy, fishing, rafting, rock climbing and elephant trekking are part of the recovery process.